Skip to main content

 CPR and AED Training

-Learn how to respond to a sudden cardiac arrest using hands-only CPR from professional first responders.
+Learn how to respond to a sudden cardiac arrest using hands-only CPR and automated external defibrillator (AED) from professional first responders.
 Get hands-on experience with our practice mannequins.
-No CPR cards will be issued.
+This is a non-certified course; no card will be issued upon completion.

-Each session is made up of three half-hour sessions:
+Each session is made up of three half-hour segments:

 • Hands-only cardiopulmonary resuscitation (CPR)